Creating a TPF and LCF¶

 target.lc_hdulist["PRIMARY"].header

-The "LIGHTCURVE" HDU contains all of the data.
+The "LIGHTCURVE_AP" HDU contains all of the aperture photometry data.
 For example:

 - MOM_CENTR1/2 are the measured flux-weighted centroids of the target.